pkoko9/TIY--Final-Project/README.md

 *Bower will provide the framework for the project

+*Will use the validator plug in to verify user entries (email format, password credentials) upon submit

 ##Contact##

 Should you have questions, suggestions or comments about this project, please contact me via email or linked in below.
 Thanks!